OCA/stock-logistics-warehouse/stock_picking_procure_method/readme/CONFIGURE.rst

    - Propagate cancel and split: `True`
    - Warehouse to Propagate: *WH1*

-Now if you want to trigger a manufacture:
+Now, if you want to trigger a manufacture:

-   - Create a stockable product product with a BoM list.
+   - Create a stockable product with a BoM list.
    - In the product's *Inventory > Routes section* set *Make To Order* and *Manufacture* on.

 Or if you want to trigger a purchase:

-   - Create a stockable product product with a supplier.
+   - Create a stockable product with a vendor.
    - In the product's *Inventory > Routes section* set *Make To Order* and *Purchase* on.